Accurate and Fast Compressed Video Captioning: Methods

 Moreover, successive frames are divided into several groups, which is called Groups of Pictures (GOP).
 GOP is an independent encoding or decoding unit, which means that the frames in a GOP do not refer to any frames on other GOP.
 Each GOP starts with an I frame, followed by several P-frames or B-frames.
 For each GOP, we take one I-frame and $M$ B-/P-frames as inputs.
 The B-/P-frames are uniformly sampled from each GOP, and we only use their motion vector and residual as replacements.
 Therefore, the visual inputs of our model would be

 where $N$ is the number of GOP sampled from each video and $M$ is the total number of P-/B-frames sampled from each GOP.
-We set N according to the average GOP number, and M is equal to the maximum number of P-/B-frames in each GOP, which is a hyper-parameter during encoding.
+We set $N$ according to the average GOP number, and $M$ is equal to the maximum number of P-/B-frames in each GOP. $M$ is equal to $\mathrm{KeyInt} - 1$, where $\mathrm{KeyInt}$ is a hyperparameter during the video encoding process.